 In Pennsylvania, where more than 1,000 people die in motor vehicle accidents each year, motorists are more likely to speed and use a cellphone or other electronic handheld device while driving than motorists in California and Florida, which see more than 3,600 and 3,200 car accident fatalities annually, respectively.

-“The study analyzed such unsafe driving behaviors as aggressive acceleration, speeding, hard braking, hard turning, and using a handheld device while operating a vehicle,” explains our Philadelphia car accident attorney from the Dan Doyle Law Group after analyzing the EverQuote study.
+“The study analyzed such unsafe driving behaviors as aggressive acceleration, speeding, hard braking, hard turning, and using a handheld device while operating a vehicle,” explains our experienced Philadelphia car accident lawyer from the Dan Doyle Law Group after analyzing the EverQuote study.

 This marks the second year in a row that Pennsylvania has become the 48th safest state for motorists among 51 states.
 Pennsylvania motorists scored an overall rating of nearly 75 out of 100 in 2017, while spending more than 37 percent of their trips distracted by cellphones and other devices, and speeding in nearly 50 percent of the trips analyzed in the study.